openthread/ot-ns/cli/README.md

 ### watch \[\<node-id\>\] \[<node-id> ...\]

 Enable additional, detailed log messages on selected node(s) only.
 This can be useful for interactive debugging or inspection of a node's behavior.

+* To see all nodes currently being watched, use "watch" without parameters.
-To see all of the additional log messages, set the overall log-level to "debug" using the "-log debug" command line switch.
-To see all nodes currently being watched, use "watch" without parameters.
+* To see all of the additional log messages, set the overall log-level to "debug" using the "-log debug" command line switch.
+* To see most of the additional log messages, set the overall log-level to "info" using the "-log info" command line switch.

 ```bash
 > watch 1